Estimation of Grouped Time-Varying Network Vector Autoregression Models: Introduction

-The finite-sample Monte-Carlo simulation study shows that the proposed clustering algorithm and information criterion can accurately estimate the latent group membership and number as long as the time series length $T$ is moderately large; and the post-grouping local linear estimates perform significantly better than the naive heterogeneous local linear estimates.
-The test statistic with the kernel-weighted quadratic form also has stable finite-sample performance in both the test size and power.
-The developed model and methodology are further applied to analyze the export flow data collected for 90 countries over the time period between January 1995 and December 2021.
-The empirical result reveals that there exist three groups over the node-specific time-varying coefficients, and the momentum effects tend to have negative and time-varying patterns which are sensible from the demand and supply perspective.
+The finite-sample Monte-Carlo simulation study shows that the proposed clustering algorithm and ratio criterion can consistently estimate the latent group membership and number as long as the time series length $T$ is moderately large; the post-grouping local linear estimates perform significantly better than the naive heterogeneous local linear estimates; and the developed two-stage estimation procedure can precisely locate the break point and estimate the group structure before and after the break.
+The developed model and methodology are further applied to analyze the monthly temperature data collected in $37$ UK weather stations over the time period between January 1950 and February 2023.
+The empirical result reveals that there exist two groups over the node-specific time-varying coefficients: weather stations in Northern Ireland and Wales tend to form one group and those in England and Scotland form the other.
+In addition, our proposed method outperforms other competing methods in terms of out-of-sample prediction.